 Option 1: Open shop during regular Principles of Woodworking class time.
-This option is available to any Folk School member enrolled in Principles of Woodworking and it provides an opportunity to work independently on projects or skill building at half the regular class cost.
+This option is available to any student enrolled in Principles of Woodworking and it provides an opportunity to work independently on projects or skill building at half the regular class cost.
 Students receiving instruction will have priority for space and equipment so open shop folks will have to be flexible.
 To arrange Open Shop use during Principles of Woodworking class time, please speak to the Principles of Woodworking instructor.

 - completed at least one 5-session unit of Principles of Woodworking or equivalent,